Mouse DPI Sensitivity Converter

 Keep your mouse aim consistent when changing DPI

-This mouse DPI sensitivity converter helps you keep the same aim feel when you change your mouse DPI or move between games.
-By matching your effective DPI (eDPI), your physical hand movement will translate to similar on-screen rotation, so your muscle memory stays intact even as you upgrade hardware or tweak settings.
+This converter helps you keep the same aim feel when you change your mouse DPI or move between profiles.
+By matching your effective DPI, your physical hand movement translates to a similar on-screen rotation rate, so your muscle memory stays more intact even as you upgrade hardware or tweak settings.
+That matters most in games where precise tracking, micro-corrections, and repeatable flicks are important, but the same idea can also help with general cursor comfort and strategy games.

 Quick start: how to use the converter

-1. Enter your current DPI (from your mouse software or OS settings).
+1. Enter your current DPI from your mouse software or current device profile.

-2. Enter your current in-game sensitivity for the game you play now.
+2. Enter your current in-game sensitivity for the game or setup you use now.

-3. Enter your new DPI (the DPI you want to switch to).
+3. Enter your new DPI, which is the DPI you want to switch to.

-4. Click the convert button to get the new sensitivity that keeps your aim feeling the same.
+4. Click the convert button to get the new sensitivity that keeps your feel as consistent as possible.

 What are DPI and eDPI?

-Effective DPI (eDPI) = your mouse DPI multiplied by your in-game sensitivity.
-Matching eDPI between setups is a simple way to keep your muscle memory consistent.
+Effective DPI, or eDPI, is your mouse DPI multiplied by your in-game sensitivity.
+Matching eDPI across two setups is a simple way to preserve your overall feel when the raw DPI changes.

 Formulas used by the mouse DPI sensitivity converter